Vlosyros/SharkByte/README.md

 Now let's get to work.

 ## The SharkByte Engagement:

+### Step 1 - Find Hosts that are Up using Active Scanning:
 The first step in this engagement is to find hosts that are up, specifically hosts that could be hosting a website.
 It is important to note that identifying websites is significantly useful when formulating a spear-phishing attack as websites can provide useful information such as employee names, company updates, emails, etc. To accomplish this, nmap can be utilized.

 ```` bash